 What does the Bible say about alcohol?

-Here’s a quick answer to this question – “Permissible but Not Necessarily Beneficial.”
+A quick answer to this question is that it is “Permissible but Not Necessarily Beneficial.”

 The Bible does not explicitly condone the consummation of an alcoholic beverage.
 In some cases it commends it (e.g., Ps.
 104:14–15; Prov.
 31:6; Jer.
 31:12; 1 Tim.
 5:23), and in other cases it strongly condemns drunkenness (Gen. 9:20–27; Deut.
 21:20–21; Prov.
 20:1; 23:29–35; Rom.
 13:13; 1 Cor.
 5:11; 6:10; Gal.
 5:21; Eph.
 5:18; 1 Tim.
 3:3, 8; Titus 1:7; 2:3; 1 Peter 4:3).